microsoft/wslg/README.md

 - Windows 10 Insider Preview build *TODO_UPDATE_ONCE_AVAILABLE*
    - WSLG is going to be generally available alongside the upcoming release of Windows.
 To get access to a preview of WSLG, you'll need to join the [Windows Insider Program](https://insider.windows.com/en-us/) and be running a Windows 10 Insider Preview build from the dev channel.

-- It recommended to run WSLG on a system with vGPU enabled so you can benefit from hardware accelerated rendering.
+- It recommended to run WSLG on a system with virtual GPU (vGPU) enabled for WSL so you can benefit from hardware accelerated OpenGL rendering.
 You can find preview driver supporting WSL from each of our partners below.

    - [Intel GPU driver for WSL](https://downloadcenter.intel.com/download/29526)